mahavedalla/mahavedalla/docs/questions/nibbana/whether-the-attainment-of-nibbana-is-intellectual.md

-# Whether the attainment of Nibbāna is intellectual?
+Question: Whether the attainment of Nibbāna is intellectual?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: AN 6.46; MN 95